AzharMehmood4/news-classifier/README.md

 The neural network was trained to capture non-linear patterns and contextual information beyond bag-of-words representations.
+Deep Learning Model
+Soon, we will improve it further and extend it with more advanced architectures.

 ### Model Selection Rationale
 Although ensemble approaches were explored, a single SVM-based model was preferred for